Do heat pumps work in older homes in the UK?

 No. You do not always need new radiators for an air source heat pump.

-What’s true is this: bigger radiators often help a lot, because heat pumps run best with lower-temperature water than a typical gas boiler.
-Lower flow temperatures usually mean better efficiency and lower running costs, and bigger radiators can deliver the same room heat using that cooler water.
-Heat Pump Fact Check
+Larger radiators often help because heat pumps run best with lower flow temperatures than a typical gas boiler.
+Lower flow temperatures usually mean better efficiency and lower running costs.
+Larger radiators can deliver the same room heat using cooler water.
+Energy Saving Trust fact check

 Why radiators sometimes need changing

-Most older radiator systems were designed around a boiler running higher flow temperatures.
-When you switch to a heat pump, your installer will usually aim for a lower flow temperature, so some rooms may not get enough heat output from the existing radiators unless they are upsized or upgraded.
+Many older radiator systems were designed around a boiler running higher flow temperatures.
+When switching to a heat pump, an installer will usually aim for a lower flow temperature.
+In some rooms, the existing radiators may not provide enough heat output unless they are upsized or upgraded.
 Energy Saving Trust

-Also, it’s not always about “taking more wall space”.
-“Bigger” can mean more surface area, like swapping to double or triple panel radiators.
+It is not always about taking up more wall space.
+“Bigger” can mean more surface area (for example, swapping to a double or triple panel radiator).
 Heat Pump Fact Check

 When you can usually keep your existing radiators

-If a few rooms come out short on heat output, the fix is usually targeted:
+If a few rooms are short on heat output, the fix is usually targeted:

-• swap only the undersized radiators to double/triple panel
+- swap only the undersized radiators to double or triple panel

-Heat pumps tend to be most cost-effective in homes that are well insulated and have larger or low-flow-temperature radiators.
-Some changes can be beneficial, but the work is often less dramatic than people expect. benefits of heat pumps
+Heat pumps tend to be most cost-effective in homes that are well insulated and have larger radiators (or radiators designed for lower flow temperatures).
+Some changes can be worthwhile, but the work is often less extensive than people expect.
+Benefits of heat pumps

-Sometimes the bigger issue is not the radiator itself, but the pipework.
-Some older systems use microbore piping, which may limit flow rates and can force a bigger upgrade scope in certain homes.
+Sometimes the bigger constraint is not the radiator itself, but the pipework.
+Some older systems use microbore piping, which can limit flow rates and may increase the amount of upgrade work needed in certain homes.
 Life with a Heat Pump

 Hot water in older homes